EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - It stores a map that maps the leaf node id to the actual leaf node.
 - It sends the request tuple to the Path ORAM server, retrieves a branch, performs the shuffling, and sends it back to the server.
 - The introduction of a Master client enables multiple clients since they can retrieve the most recent position map and stash of the system
-- This also makes the other client stateless
-- We assume the Master client is trusted under the same assumption of the original paper, where the PathORAM client is also trusted

 FoundationDB:
 - FoundationDB serves as the core database infrastructure of the system.